 Getting an extra source of income is always a welcome idea whenever you are pressed to save more than your current source can let you spare.
-You can work part-time in a club, get online writing, wait tables, tutoring or typing jobs or even become a baby sitter; the list is endless.
+You can work part-time in a club, get online writing, wait tables, tutoring (you can easily become a tutor through various organizations online), or typing jobs or even become a baby sitter; the list is endless.

 There is always a side-hustle for everyone, depending on your skills and interests.
 An extra dollar for your savings would help with your travel budget.

 You probably have some things that you’ve kept but never use and may never use.
 Why keep them?
 You can sell all that junk and make some few dollars.

 From appliances to old books, clothes, children’s toys, and even utensils, furniture, or unused machines.
 It is the right time to free some space in your house and earn some cash in the process.